 CAPE VERDE ISLANDS

-The tour to these beautiful and remote islands 450km off the coast of West Africa will be a repeat of our highly successful 2009 tour and will concentrate on locating the five endemic species and several endemic sub-species as well as seabirds and extralimital Western Palearctic birds including Grey-headed Kingfisher and Black-crowned Sparrow-lark in this, one of the furthest outposts of the Western Palearctic.
+This tour to these beautiful islands 450 kilometres off the coast of West Africa will concentrate on locating the five endemic species – Cape Verde Sparrow, Cape Verde Buzzard, Alexander’s Swift, Cape Verde Swamp-warbler and Razo Skylark – and several endemic sub-species, plus Red-billed Tropicbird and other seabirds and extralimital Western Palearctic birds including Grey-headed Kingfisher and Black-crowned Sparrow-lark.

 Days 2–3 We will have two days to explore the island and search for three more endemic species: Cape Verde Buzzard, Cape Verde Swift and Cape Verde Swamp-warbler.
-Although the number of species on the islands is relatively small, there are several endemic sub-species which may be given specific status in the future and we will look for them all.
-At the top of the list will be the critically endangered 'Bourne's Heron' (Purple Heron).
+Although the number of species on the islands is relatively small, there are several endemic sub-species that may be given specific status in the future and we will look for them all.
+At the top of the list will be the critically-endangered "Bourne's Heron" (Purple Heron).
 This heron has evolved a rather strange feeding strategy, spending much of its time hunting on rocky mountain slopes rather than in marshes and reedbeds.
 We will also visit a small reservoir where, on our previous tour, we found a Black-headed Heron and where there have been recent records of Black Heron and Intermediate Egret.
-Additionally, we will search for Alexander's Kestrel, a possible split from Common Kestrel, the endemic Cape Verde Buzzard, the rare and endangered Cape Verde Falcon, a possible split from Peregrine Falcon, and, in the evening, Cape Verde Owl, a possible split from Barn Owl.
-Other birds we will look for include Grey-headed Kingfisher, which occurs nowhere else in the Western Palearctic, Helmeted Guineafowl, which, although introduced, is well-established and cannot now be found anywhere else in the Western Palearctic, and another established introduction: Common Waxbill.
+Additionally, we will search for Alexander's Kestrel, a possible split from Eurasian Kestrel, the endemic Cape Verde Buzzard, the rare and endangered Cape Verde Falcon, a possible split from Peregrine Falcon, and, in the evening, Cape Verde Owl, a possible split from Barn Owl.
+Other birds we will look for include Grey-headed Kingfisher, which occurs nowhere else in the Western Palearctic, Helmeted Guineafowl, which although introduced, is well-established and cannot now be found anywhere else in the Western Palearctic, and another established introduction, Common Waxbill.
 We will also visit a coastal site where there is a colony of Red-billed Tropicbirds, a species that cannot be found reliably anywhere else in the Western Palearctic.
-Further birds we may see include Rock Dove of the endemic race, Spectacled Warbler, Blackcap, Brown-necked Raven and Spanish Sparrow.
+Further birds we may see include Rock Pigeon of the atlantis race, Spectacled Warbler, Blackcap, Brown-necked Raven and Spanish Sparrow.

-Day 5 Today will be special as we take a two-hour boat trip to the remote and inhospitable Razo Island, home of the endemic Razo Lark.
-Just 2.5 sq km in size, Razo has a small population of around 100–150 larks; the species therefore has one of the smallest ranges of any bird in the world.
+Day 5 Today will be special as we take a two-hour boat trip to the remote and inhospitable Razo Island, home of the endemic Razo Skylark.
+Just 2.5 square kilometres in size, Razo has a small population of around 100–150 larks; the species therefore has one of the smallest ranges of any bird in the world.
 We are not permitted to land but we can get very good views of these enigmatic larks from close inshore.
 Many seabirds breed on the island and, while several species come ashore only at night, we are sure to see most of them on the return boat-trip and off Razo itself.
 Brown Boobies and Red-billed Tropicbirds are diurnal and easy to see but some of the shearwaters and petrels are nocturnal in their landings.
-Nevertheless, we should get good views of Cape Verde Shearwaters (a recent split from Cory's Shearwater), the boydi race of Little Shearwater, which is a potential future split, and Fea's Petrels.
+Nevertheless, we should get good views of Cape Verde Shearwater, Boyd's Shearwater and Fea's Petrels.
 We will also have some chance of seeing both Madeiran and White-faced Storm-petrels, although both species come ashore only at night and spend the daylight hours far out at sea.

 Day 6 After some early-morning birding around the harbour, we will head back to the airport for a flight to Sal.
 Although there are no speciality birds here, we will check a number of sites on the island, including the saltpans, for vagrant herons, waders and passerines.
 Overnight on Sal.